EdwardBerman/shopt/README.md

 > Also for official website

 ## Known Issues
-+ Need to take stamps of images to focus on the actual PSF
-+ Some Ploting Concerns with Size STD
 + kolmogorov radial profile taking an unfeasible amount of time to compute
-+ No current functionality for Rho statistics

 ## Contributors
 + Edward Berman